Frequently asked questions

 Can I share open data with ArcGIS Hub?

 Yes.
 You can use ArcGIS Hub to share open data.
 ArcGIS Hub was initially called ArcGIS Open Data.
 As the product evolved to support additional data sharing and collaboration features, ArcGIS Open Data was rebranded as ArcGIS Hub.
-Using ArcGIS Hub, you can use sites and initiatives to share open data as well as other types of content.
+You can use ArcGIS Hub, to share open data as well as other types of content.

 Note:

-Supported items that you add to your site's or initiative's content library are automatically made available for download if you share them publicly.
-Administrators do not need to enable any settings related to data or downloads to share open data.
-The open data capability is only necessary if you want to make your content discoverable in searches on hub.arcgis.com.
-For more information, see Make public content more discoverable.
+Learn more about data download settings and recommendations.
+A group's open data capability is only necessary if you want to make your content discoverable in searches on hub.arcgis.com.
+For more information, see Make public content more visible.

 Does ArcGIS Hub provide support for data federation?

-After you create an open data site, you can optionally federate its data with external data catalogs such as CKAN or Data.gov using the DCAT Configuration editor.
+After you create a site, you can optionally federate its data with external data catalogs such as CKAN or Data.gov using the DCAT Configuration editor.
 For more information, see Federate data and manage feeds.

 Do I need an account to download data?